 The standard for deciding whether a substantial new question of patentability has arisen is whether there is a substantial likelihood that a reasonable examiner would consider the item of information important in deciding whether or not the claim is patentable.
 [MPEP 2816.02].

-Conclusion of supplemental examination
+Conclusion of examination

-A supplemental examination proceeding concludes with the electronic issuance of a supplemental examination certificate, indicating the result of whether a substantial new question of patentability was raised.
+The proceeding concludes with the electronic issuance of a supplemental examination certificate, indicating the result of whether a substantial new question of patentability was raised.